University Preparation

 Each year we also have girls who continue their study of Fine Art at prestigious art schools such as Central St Martin’s or Chelsea College of Art, go onto study drama or music or study sports science at prestigious universities such as Loughborough.

-In the past three years, Georgians have also gone on to continue their studies at the University of the Arts, London and the Condé Nast College of Fashion and Design.
+In the past few years, Georgians have also gone on to continue their studies at the University of the Arts, London and the Condé Nast College of Fashion and Design.
 Alongside Medicine at King's College London, PPE at Oxford and Environmental Geoscience at Durham, Georgians have applied to universities around the world gaining places at New York University, Iowa University, the University of Tokyo and Queen’s University (Canada) amongst many others.

 Whilst university remains the first choice for most St George’s leavers, we support girls with ambitions in all fields.
 Whether their option is a professional cookery course, finding a job in a legal firm or taking a gap year, we want all our leavers to carve their own path, free from broader societal expectations, and we take great pride in our Sixth Form culture in which no horizon is too broad.